The Query that Failed

 Eulogy

-Posted in Uncategorized on May 14, 2012 by Sissy
+Posted in Uncategorized on May 14, 2012 by Administrator

 My grandmother passed in 2005.
 I was summoned to author and present a eulogy at her funeral service held at the site of the former Wila Methodist Church.
 The following is what I delivered to the congregation on that day.
 I post the passage annually on May 14th; Violet’s birthday.
 She would have been one-hundred-and-three-years-old today.